 Why Patient-Reported Outcomes Are the Future of Healthcare—and the Key to Ruth’s Independence

-After Ruth retired from a successful marketing career at seventy, she set a personal goal to live independently for as long as possible.
-For the first decade of retirement, she was well enough to remain in her lifelong home, but as she turned eighty, she realized that she needed more support to stay independent.
-Thus, she purchased a unit on the 12th floor of a high-rise retirement community in a major U.S. city where her two daughters and grandchildren lived.
-The building had been specifically designed to allow the elderly to age in place by employing technologies that allow elders to live independently for as long as possible.
+When Ruth retired from a successful marketing career at seventy, she set a personal goal to live independently for as long as possible.
+For the first decade of retirement, she was well enough to remain in her lifelong home, but as she turned eighty, she realized she needed more support to stay independent.
+Ruth purchased a unit on the twelfth floor of a high-rise retirement community in a major U.S. city, where her two daughters and grandchildren lived.
+The building is outfitted with technology designed to allow residents to age in place and live independently for as long as possible.

-How Patient-Reported Outcomes (PROs) Help Patients Like Ruth Live Independently
+Patient-Reported Outcomes Help Patients Like Ruth Live Independently

-Ruth’s new building is “wired” with sensors on the ceilings, sensors on the walls, sensors in key appliances, and sensors in every room of the apartment:
+Ruth’s building is wired with sensors on the ceilings, walls, in key appliances, and in every room of the apartment:

-- Motion sensors can detect if Ruth falls or is starting to move more slowly over time, which may indicate a lower energy level, a loss of mobility, or a decline in cognitive function—all potential signs of something physical going on.
+- Motion sensors detect if Ruth falls or is starting to move more slowly over time, which may indicate a lower energy level, a loss of mobility, or a decline in cognitive function.

-- A bathroom scale and digital blood pressure cuff have sensors that record her weight, body fat, pulse, blood pressure, and the CO2 in the room.
+- A bathroom scale and digital blood pressure cuff record Ruth’s weight, body fat, pulse, blood pressure, and the CO2 in the room.
 If Ruth fails to get on the scale each day, it automatically reminds her to do so.